-Admissions Tutor, Fellow, Tutor and Director of Studies in English
+Associate Professor of English, Admissions Tutor (Sciences), Fellow, Tutor and Director of Studies

 BA in English, MPhil in European Literature and Culture, Masters in Education and PhD in English, University of Cambridge